Taxiarchis Fountas: D.C. United

 On 25 January 2022, according to a report in The Washington Post, Fountas agreed a three-year contract with MLS club D.C.
-United and will become its highest paid player with a reported contract worth a total of $7 million.
+United and would become its highest paid player with a reported contract worth a total of $7 million.
 He was initially not expected to arrive from Rapid Vienna until summer 2022, when his contract expired.
 On 21 March, it was announced that he would join D.C.
 United ahead of the summer.

 Fountas made his debut for D.C.
 United on 16 April, in a 2–3 loss against Austin FC.
 In his second game and first start for the club, he scored two and assisted a further goal in a 3–2 win over the New England Revolution.
 On 4 July, he scored a hat-trick in a 5–3 win at Orlando City SC.

 Racist incidents and contract termination

 During a match between DC United and Inter Miami on 18 September 2022, Fountas was accused of racially abusing defender Damion Lowe by calling him the n-word.
 He was later substituted, while MLS opened an official investigation into the incident.
 Fountas denied the allegation.
 MLS ultimately decided that the accusation by a Miami player who claimed to have heard Fountas saying something to Lowe (who apparently did not hear the comment himself) was "credible" but that it could not be verified.

 On 21 July 2023, DC United announced the suspension of Fountas along with teammate Nigel Robertha for "possible violations of league policy."
 Although the reason for the suspension was not mentioned in the club's statement, The Athletic reported that Fountas flung a racial slur at Robertha during a training session and the latter responded by physically attacking Fountas.
 Subsequent reporting indicated that Robertha attacked Fountas with a foam roller in the locker room following their July 15 away game against the New England Revolution, with Robertha claiming that Fountas used the n-word while arguing on the field before being separated by Christian Benteke.
 With an investigation ongoing, the team and Fountas mutually agreed to terminate his contract.